AUBGTheHUB/monolith/README.md

 ### 4.2.
 Pycharm
 - NOTE: Pycharm's devcontainer support is BETA.
 It requires more resources and runs less smoothly than on VS Code.
-Nevertheless, you may use pycharm if you desire
+Nevertheless, you may use pycharm if you desire, but performance on windows and mac is quite mediocre

+- **IMPORTANT:** Windows users are to keep line endings in the repo as LF instead of the native CRLF:

+- For more info on line endings refer to: https://dev.to/kevinshu/git-and-normalization-of-line-endings-228j

 Open the project in pycharm.